How Xolver works.

 What this enables

-• Tracking entities through occlusion and ambiguity
+• Tracking objects through clutter and partial visibility

 • Establishing causal ordering of events